Manila–Cavite Expressway: Dispute over the expressway operations

 In 2024, PEATC demanded the turnover of the operations and maintenance (O&M) of the expressway from the Cavitex Infrastructure Corporation, and the company belied the claims of the Metro Pacific Tollways Corporation (MPTC) in the mandamus case filed before the Court of Appeals (CA) for the return of the CAVITEX.
 In May of that year, PEATC insisted on its right to control the management and collection of fees amid a row with another company that already reached the Court of Appeals.
 CAVITEX Infrastructure Corp. has filed with PEATC over the alleged unauthorized filing of a petition seeking to remove CIC's right to manage and operate the expressway.

 However, the government cannot seize control of operations and maintenance before the expiration of its concession period.
 The CIC said all the costs of the private concessionaire will have to be refunded if PEATC, a government-owned and controlled corporation, insists on taking over the CAVITEX operations.

 Future

-C-5 connection

-CAVITEX–C-5 Link is a 7.7 km, six-lane road which will connect C-5 Road from Taguig to CAVITEX.
-Known as CAVITEX's Segments 2 and 3, it entails the construction of a 2.2 km flyover between the C-5 Road in Taguig and the C-5 Road Extension in Pasay (near Merville) over the South Luzon Expressway and Skyway.
-The second phase includes completing the C-5 Road Extension from Merville to Las Piñas and constructing an interchange with Coastal Road in Parañaque.
-It is a component of Expressway 5.

-The construction of the CAVITEX–C5 South Link project started on May 8, 2016.
-Phase 1 was opened to traffic on July 23, 2019, and completion of the project is expected in 2025.

 CAVITEX–CALAX Link

-The CAVITEX-CALAX Link (a.k.a.
-CCLINK), is a 1.3 km elevated connector road from Kawit to the greater Calabarzon that will connect CAVITEX and Cavite–Laguna Expressway (CALAX) is expected to be completed in the second quarter of 2025.
-It will complete the Expressway 3 link gap by joining the respective Kawit interchanges of both expressways via the Antero Soriano Highway's right-of-way in Kawit.
+The Segment 4 Extension, or simply the CAVITEX–CALAX Link (CCLink), is a 1.3 km elevated connector road in Kawit that will connect CAVITEX and the Cavite–Laguna Expressway (CALAX).
+It is expected to be completed in the second quarter of 2025.
+It will complete the E3 link gap by connecting the respective Kawit interchanges of both expressways via the Antero Soriano Highway right-of-way.

 On June 21, 2024, President Bongbong Marcos and Manuel Pangilinan led the groundbreaking of the CAVITEX–CALAX Link.